VirtoCommerce/vc-docker/README.md

 # VirtoCommerce Windows Container / Docker

 This is a repository for Virto Commerce Docker images.
 They allow you to quickly configure fully running Virto Commerce envirnment including storefront and administration site.
+You can also use dockerfiles to create your own custom images.

 # How to use these Images